cosmikwolf/sazid/assets/prompts/1-write_db_code.md

 4. Check the written code for completeness and accuracy.
 5. If the code is incomplete, prepare the next iteration of code to add; if it is complete, finalize the file content.
 6. During each iteration, consider implementing new functions, improving existing code, and adding or refining tests.
 7. When implementing functionality, utilize the tokio-postgres crate to interface with the database.
-Example code is below
+Example code is belowH
 8. When implementing SQL code, since we are using a postgres extension called pgvecto.rs, we will need to use special SQL queries.
 Instructions on using this database are below.
 9. The vector_db.rs file should provide functionality to leverage all of the functionality that pgvecto.rs provides, as exampled below.
 10. Ensure that when you overwrite a file, you include all code in the new file.
 Omitting any code will result in an incomplete source file